mondoohq/homebrew-mondoo/README.md

 # Mondoo Homebrew Tap

-Once Homebrew is installed, you can add the mondoo repository with the following command:
+Once Homebrew is installed, you can add the Mondoo Tap via the following command:

 ```
 $ brew tap mondoolabs/mondoo